Inside Info

 All the latest news about The Great Abolitionist!

-Continue reading to find the most current news including a new blog and new blog series I’m starting, wonderful feedback from readers, several new reviews, a recap of summer activities, additional news items, and a preview of a busy Fall season.
+Continue reading to find the most current news including a new blog to continue my blog series of scenes that did not make it into The Great Abolitionist, a prize nomination, wonderful feedback from readers, several new reviews, a recap of fall activities, additional news items, and a preview of upcoming events in 2025.

 What Didn’t Make it into The Great Abolitionist